nestauk/dap_tutorials/prodigy_demo/README.md

 As mentioned above, you might want to use one of the existing **recipes**.

-For example, if you want have your annotators manually labelling text data identifying person, organisation and product entities, you can run:
+For example, if you want to manually label text data to identify person, organisation and product entities, you can run:

 `prodigy ner.manual ner_news en_core_web_sm ./news_headlines.jsonl --label PERSON,ORG,PRODUCT`